federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ## Running the Project

-You would need multiple open terminals to run this project; later in Project 3 I will combine all these commands together in a single `.launch` file, to minimize inconveniences.
+You would need multiple open terminals to run this project; later in Project 3, I will combine all these commands together in a single `.launch` file to minimize inconveniences.

 ### First Terminal